-Videotape from a surveillance camera captured a glimpse of a shadowy figure in the passenger seat of the bomb-laden Ryder truck minutes before it blew apart the federal building, a federal law enforcement source says.
+OKLAHOMA CITY - Videotape from a surveillance camera captured a glimpse of a shadowy figure in the passenger seat of the bomb-laden Ryder truck minutes before it blew apart the federal building, a federal law enforcement source says.

-The footage is not clear enough to identify anyone, but it adds to the body of evidence that a third figure -- perhaps the long-sought John Doe No. 2 -- took part in the attack with Timothy J. McVeigh and Terry L. Nichols, the source told the Associated Press this week.
+The footage is not clear enough to identify anyone, but it adds to the body of evidence that a third figure - perhaps the long-sought John Doe No. 2 - took part in the attack with Timothy McVeigh and Terry Nichols, the source told The Associated Press in an interview this week.

 "There's a shape in there, but they can't see a face," the source said of footage, taken by a camera on a nearby apartment building.
-The camera picked up the shadowy passenger about three minutes before the bomb went off April 19 at the Alfred P. Murrah Federal Building.
+The camera picked up the shadowy passenger about three minutes before the bomb went off April 19 at the Alfred P. Murrah